Last Updated on March 27, 2025 by teamobn

 This wooden swing was perfect for my parents’ lawn.
 It was the perfect size for them and it was very sturdy.
 The swing was also very comfortable and they loved it.

-- Trees – several required
+- Wood or timber scraps- several required

 - Webbing – 25mm wide around 85m